 - 1 Tap .
-App previews of recently used applications will be displayed. - - To close an app from the recent apps list, swipe the app preview to the left or right.
+App previews of recently used applications will be displayed. - 2 Tap the application you want to access.
+This does not stop the previous app from running in the background.
+Make sure to tap < ↓ to back out of a window after using it. - To close an app from the recent apps list, swipe the app preview to the left or right.
 To clear all apps, tap Clear all.